 These are just a few of the ways that cinnamon rocks!
 As usual, if you are interested in adding cinnamon to your diet, please consult your primary care physician before doing so.
-Cinnamon does not often cause any allergic reactions or negative health effects, however each one of us is different, so we could all have a different reactions.
+Cinnamon does not often cause any allergic reactions or negative health effects, however, each one of us is different, so we could all have different reactions.
 According to the Eat This! site, there have been some known side effects of consuming large amounts of cinnamon.

 So, tell me, do you like cinnamon?
 How do you use it in your kitchen?
 How often do you use it?
 Have you tried Saigon cinnamon?